Imprint or Line: Harlequin American Romance #389

 Why would anyone crave her body?
 Lucy wonders.
 Her ex-husband hadn’t thought much of her shape.
 Her breasts were the size of lemons, for goodness sake!

 The messages continue.
 Rather than being disgusted, Lucy is intrigued.
 Who was this mysterious admirer?

 The flirtatious glowing words on her screen bewilder Lucy.

-Arnold did predict reality tv right.
-Or at least, “The Bachelor”-like programs where people “find love” in front of cameras and millions of viewers.
+Arnold did get reality TV right.
+Or at least, programs like “The Bachelor” where people find “real love” in front of cameras and millions of viewers.

 Final Analysis of A> Loverboy

 Despite A>Loverboy not accurately representing the 1990s, I really enjoyed this engaging funny romance.